This review is for the Professional Edition of PyCharm 3. I’ll try to cut straight to the point while offering some tips

 pylint to check for in your editor of choice: syntax errors and PEP8 violations.
 It also detects spelling mistakes with what appears to be a very limited dictionary.

 Beyond simple syntax checks and linting, the editor understands Python in the sense that it can detect common design mistakes, like not closing a resource, and offer automated solutions.
 It can also detect alternative style choices, like single-versus-double quotations, and offer to change between them.

 Erroneous statements are underlined with a red squiggly line by default, but this is configurable.
 One of the options in the Intention Action menu for an error is to silence it.
 You can also configure whether PyCharm should check for spelling errors in code, or in comments only (or never).

-This is a great feature that I didn't record a video to show because it looks exactly the same as Intention Actions in “Code Generation.”
+This is a great feature that looks exactly the same as Intention Actions in “Code Generation.”
 As with that feature, it feels like working with a pedantic-yet-helpful pair programmer.

 This is doable with ack (or grep) and Vim.
 But would I want to go back to that life?
 No. Here’s why.
 Let’s say I want to rename a method with a name like “add” that’s guaranteed to give me false positives from a text-based search like grep.
 In PyCharm I trigger the refactor menu with a keyboard shortcut: